Dynamics 365 Field Service: The Enterprise Guide to Implementation, Scheduling Optimization, and AI-Powered Service

 What is RSO in Field Service?

 Resource Scheduling Optimization (RSO) is the AI scheduling engine in Field Service.
-It optimizes the entire technician schedule simultaneously, considering skills, location, travel time, work order priority, SLA deadlines, and customer time windows.
+It improves the technician schedule by considering several factors:

 Configure it to run every 30–60 minutes for continuous re-optimization throughout the business day.